IBM/microservices-traffic-management-using-istio/README.md

 [![Build Status](https://travis-ci.org/IBM/Microservices-with-Istio-Service-Mesh-on-Kubernetes.svg?branch=master)](https://travis-ci.org/IBM/Microservices-with-Istio-Service-Mesh-on-Kubernetes)

-# Extend Istio enabled applications to connect to external service(s) by configuring egress policies and test canary deployments

-[Istio](http://istio.io) is an open platform that provides a uniform way to connect, manage, and secure microservices.
-Istio is the result of a joint collaboration between IBM, Google and Lyft as a means to support traffic flow management, access policy enforcement and the telemetry data aggregation between microservices, all without requiring changes to the code of your microservice.
-Istio provides an easy way to create this service mesh by deploying a [control plane](https://istio.io/docs/concepts/what-is-istio/overview.html#architecture) and injecting sidecars, an extended version of the  [Envoy](https://lyft.github.io/envoy/) proxy, in the same Pod as your microservice.
+# Istio: Traffic Management for your Microservices

+Microservices and containers changed application design and deployment patterns, but along with them brought challenges like service discovery, routing, failure handling, and visibility to microservices.
+"Service mesh" architecture was born to handle these features.
+Applications are getting decoupled internally as microservices, and the responsibility of maintaining coupling between these microservices is passed to the service mesh.

+[Istio](https://istio.io/), a joint collaboration between IBM, Google and Lyft provides an easy way to create a service mesh that will manage many of these complex tasks automatically, without the need to modify the microservices themselves.
+Istio does this by:

+1. Injecting “sidecars”, secondary containers that sit along side of each instance of a microservice, that acts as a proxy to intercept all incoming and outgoing network traffic,
+2. By deploying a control plane that manages the overall network infrastructure and enforces the policy rules defined by the devops team

+Once Istio is installed some of the key feature which it makes available include

+- Traffic management: Content and policy based load balancing and routing
+- Access control: Control access to the microservices based on traffic origination points and users
+- Monitoring: In depth monitoring and logs data collection for microservices, as well as collecting request traces

-The [BookInfo](https://istio.io/docs/samples/bookinfo.html) is a simple application that is composed of four microservices.
-The application is written in different languages for each of its microservices namely Python, Java, Ruby, and Node.js.
+In the [first part](#part-a-deploy-sample-bookinfo-application-and-inject-istio-sidecars-to-enable-traffic-flow-management-access-policy-and-monitoring-data-aggregation-for-application) of this journey we show how can we can deploy the sample [BookInfo](https://istio.io/docs/samples/bookinfo.html) application and inject sidecars to get the Istio features mentioned above, and walk through them one by one.
+The BookInfo is a simple application that is composed of four microservices, written in different languages for each of its microservices namely Python, Java, Ruby, and Node.js.
+The application does not use a database, and stores everything in local filesystem.

-In this code we show how we can deploy Istio framework on Kubernetes, and then focus on how can we enable and modify applications to connect to external service(s) by configuring egress policies on Envoy sidecars.
-We then show version based routing, and perform request tracing for the modified application.
+Also since Istio tightly controls traffic routing to provide above mentioned benefits, it introduces some drawbacks.
+Outgoing traffic to external services outside the Istio data plane can only be enabled by specialized configuration, based on the protocol used to connect to the external service.

+In the [second part](#part-b-modify-sample-application-to-use-an-external-datasource-deploy-the-application-and-istio-envoys-with-egress-traffic-enabled) of the journey we focus on how Istio can be configured to allow applications to connect to external services.
+For that we modify the sample BookInfo application to use an external database and then use it as a base to show Istio configuration for enabling egress traffic

 ![istio-architecture](images/istio-architecture.png)